pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * They should have provided us with more details.
 * We can't provide the level of service we want to.

----

-Ana: We don't have enough information.

-Bob: Additional information will be provided today.

----

-Ana: We didn't get the information.

-Bob: Igor should have provided the information to you already.

----

 ## pull pulled (d) (reg)
 * I had just pulled the door open when the dog ran in! (past perf simple)